 Internet Resources Accessed by Managed Devices

-Managed devices connect to the internet on ports 443/tcp (HTTPS) and 80/tcp (HTTP).
-You can configure a proxy server, except for NTP.
-For some features, your location determines which resources you access.
+Managed devices access the following outside resources.
+For deployments behind a network barrier—like an edge firewall—make sure you allow traffic on the required ports to the listed resources.
 In addition to managed devices accessing the internet, your browser may contact Amplitude (amplitude.com) web analytics servers to provide non-personally-identifiable usage data to Cisco.

 Feature |